steveya/steveya.github.io/_posts/2024-04-21-teaching-kids-math-arcsin-law-1.md

 Now, let's see how this game can teach us about something called the "arcsin law" in a fun way!

 #### Who's in the Lead?
 You might think that in this long game, you'd be winning (in the lead) about half the time, and your friend would be winning the other half.
 But guess what?
 That's not usually what happens!

-Most of the time, one of you will be in the lead for a really long time, like for 80 out of the 100 shots.
-It's like one player gets "hot" and stays ahead for most of the game.
+In fact, it is the least likely scenario.
+The most likely scenario is that one of you will be in the lead for a really long time, like for 80 out of the 100 shots.
+In this case, the other player would be in the lead only for 20 shots.
 Even though you're both equally good, it often turns out that one person stays in the lead more often.

 #### The Last Tie
 Now, think about the last time the score is tied in your game.
 When do you think this usually happens?
 Surprisingly, it's most likely to be either at the very beginning (like after the first few shots) or at the very end (like in the last few shots).
 It's not usually going to be in the middle of the game.
 Isn't that strange?